toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/terminal-and-aliases.md

 }

 ```
-Then, to have the command loaded up every time we start our computer, we can add it as an alias in `computer[id]/startup.js`
+Then, to have the command Loaded up every time we start our computer, we can add it as an alias in `computer[id]/startup.js`

 ```javascript
 //'startup.js'